FabioRosado/100DaysOfCode/log.md

 **Today's Progress**: Started working on a project to parse chat logs from Eve Online intel channels and return useful information.

 **Thoughts:**  It has been a while since I have done any real coding, most of the things I have been doing was opsdroid maintainer stuff.
 I've also came with an idea to create a program that could parse the intel channel logs from the game Eve Online and return useful information, I am currently working on it now and it's been fun to play with regex and have a project that could help other gamers.

+### Day 61: April 1, 2018 (Bean-Intel, Opsdroid)
+##### Project: Bean-Intel, Opsdroid

+**Today's Progress**: Worked on the project Bean-Intel - improved the function parse_intel and created a way to read the last line of the log file(which is updated with every new message in game).
+Helped someone getting started with opsdroid and attempted to fix an issue with the shell connector.

+**Thoughts:**  Reading from an ever changing txt file was a challenge but I was able to only keep the last line(the newest) and use it to parse intel, it worked better than expected.
+I was also able to read from a link and get intel from there - spent a lot of time tweaking things.
+It was also fun to try and fix an issue with the connector shell - windows cannot run the pwd module thats used to get the user name so had to use os.environ instead.